Putin raises tension on Ukraine, suspends START nuclear pact

 "We aren't fighting the Ukrainian people," Putin said ahead of the war's first anniversary Friday.
 "The Ukrainian people have become hostages of the Kyiv regime and its Western masters, which have effectively occupied the country."

-U.S. Secretary of State Antony Blinken described Moscow’s decision as “really unfortunate and very irresponsible."
+U.S. Secretary of State Antony Blinken described Moscow’s decision to suspend its participation in the treaty as “really unfortunate and very irresponsible."

 “We’ll be watching carefully to see what Russia actually does,” he said while visiting Greece.

 China and Russia have aligned their foreign policies to oppose Washington.
-Beijing has refused to condemn Russia’s invasion or atrocities against civilians in Ukraine while strongly criticizing Western economic sanctions on Moscow.
-At the end of last year, Russia and China held joint naval drills in the East China Sea.
+Beijing has refused to condemn Russia’s invasion or atrocities against civilians in Ukraine, while strongly criticizing Western economic sanctions on Moscow.
+Late last year, Russia and China held joint naval drills.

 Russia invaded Ukraine on Feb.
 24, 2022, and made a dash toward Kyiv, apparently expecting to overrun the capital quickly.
 But stiff resistance from Ukrainian forces — supported by Western weapons — turned back Moscow's troops.
 While Ukraine has reclaimed many areas initially seized by Russia, the sides have become bogged down elsewhere.

-The war has revived the divide between Russia and the West, reinvigorated the NATO alliance, and created the biggest threat to Putin's rule of more than two-decades.
-U.S. President Joe Biden, fresh off a surprise visit to Kyiv, was in Poland on Tuesday to solidify that Western unity.
+The war has revived the divide between Russia and the West, reinvigorated the NATO alliance, and created the biggest threat to Putin's rule of more than two decades.

-While Russia's Constitution mandates that the president deliver the speech annually, Putin never gave one in 2022, as his troops rolled into Ukraine and suffered repeated setbacks.
-Much of it covered old ground, as Putin offered his own version of recent history, discounting Ukraine's arguments that it needed Western help to thwart a Russian military takeover.
+Much of Tuesday's speech covered old ground, as Putin offered his own version of recent history, discounting Ukraine's arguments that it needed Western help to thwart a Russian military takeover.

 “Western elites aren’t trying to conceal their goals, to inflict a ‘strategic defeat’ to Russia,” Putin said in the speech broadcast on all state TV channels.
 “They intend to transform the local conflict into a global confrontation."